bchfonz/Startup/README.md

  You can then use the objects for HTML calls like .get, .listen, .use, and .post express.Router() allows you to use service endpoints

+  <br><br>

+ Simon DB notes:
+ Save credentials on production environment using dotenv package Save credentials on a .env or .profile text file and export them Add the link to your data base in the JS file